bus710/zephyr-rtos-development-in-linux/README.md

 Then build the project:
 - the result as bin and elf files will be created in:
 - ~/zephyrproject/zephyr/samples/basic/blinky/build/zephyr
+- run this one time and use the flash sub command for short

 ```
 $ cd ~/zephyrproject/zephyr/samples/basic/blinky